GMAT Exam Pattern 2026: Section-wise Marking Scheme & Question Types

 GMAT Exam Pattern for Quantitative Reasoning

-The Quantitative Reasoning section of the GMAT evaluates your ability to interpret and analyze quantitative data, applying mathematical concepts to solve problems.
+The Quantitative Reasoning Section of the GMAT evaluates your ability to interpret and analyze quantitative data, applying mathematical concepts to solve problems.
 This section consists of 21 questions and has a time limit of 45 minutes.

 With an average of just over 2 minutes per question, this section challenges your logical reasoning and mathematical skills.
 Scores for Quantitative Reasoning range from 60 to 90 in 1-point increments, contributing equally to your overall GMAT score alongside the Verbal and Data Insights sections.
 You need to brush up on your skills in the following areas to be completely prepared: